The Best RV Leveling Jacks

 The rig needs to be leveled side to side first.

-First, put a pair of levelers that look like wedges underneath your tire and drive upon them and then place the second one behind.
+First, put a pair of levelers that look like wedges underneath your tire and drive on them and place the second one behind.
 This will work kind of as a wheel chock.

 Then, drop the front feet and disconnect the vehicle and level it from front to back and you're done!

-If you feel as if you weren't quite able to grasp how to level an RV yet, then you can go ahead and watch the video below, which will surely provide further clarity on the matter.
+If you feel as if you didn't quite grasp how to level an RV yet, then watch the video below, which offers further clarity on the matter.

 How Do RV Leveling Jacks Work?

-Well, the entire purpose of leveling jacks is to ensure that your RV is on an even platform.
+The entire purpose of leveling jacks is to ensure your RV is on an even platform.
 The process is a lot easier if you own an auto-leveling system installed in your RV.
 The purpose that hydraulic jacks serve is that they lower the RV corners so that your RV can be easily leveled.

 Can You Level an RV With Slide-Outs?

 It isn't a recommended practice.
-Most professionals recommend that the RV should be leveled first, and then the slide-outs should be deployed.
+Most professionals recommend that the RV should be leveled first, and then deploy the slide-outs.

-If that isn't the case and you try to level your RV while your slide-outs are extended, you end up putting a lot of strain on the leveling jack, which in turn may damage some leveling components.
+If you try to level your RV while your slide-outs are extended, you will put a lot of strain on the leveling jack, which in turn may damage some leveling components.

 Why Does an RV Need to Be Level?